Spijkervet/CLMR/README.md

 # Quickstart
-This downloads a pre-trained CLMR model (trained on unlabeled, raw audio data) and trains a linear classifier on the MagnaTagATune music tagging task, which should receive an ROC-AUC of `±88\%` and a PR-AUC of `±34.3%` on the test set.
+This downloads a pre-trained CLMR model (trained on unlabeled, raw audio data from MagnaTagATune) and fine-tunes a linear classifier on the MagnaTagATune music tagging task, which should receive an ROC-AUC of `±88\%` and a PR-AUC of `±34.3%` on the test set.
 ```
 git clone https://github.com/spijkervet/clmr.git && cd clmr
 curl -L https://github.com/Spijkervet/CLMR/releases/download/1.0/clmr_checkpoint_1550.pt -O